-Partially implemented at 48 months-In fiscal year 2021, UA compiled and analyzed the results of its individual units' IT risk assessments.
+- c.
+Using these results to establish a university-wide IT risk profile; and - Partially implemented at 48 months-In fiscal year 2021, UA used the results of its individual units' IT risk assessments to develop a university-wide IT risk profile.
 However, as discussed in the explanation for recommendation 4.8, in fiscal year 2021, some of UA's individual units did not complete individual IT risk assessments.
-UA reported that, although it has a goal for all individual units to complete risks assessments, it did not have an estimated date for achieving this goal.
+UA reported that, although it has a goal for all of its individual units to complete risks assessments, it did not have an estimated date for achieving this goal. - d.
+Communicating the results to UA's leadership.